-As part of the COVID-19 response, there are a range of restrictions in place to protect the Norfolk Island community and visitors.
+When planning your travel to Norfolk Island, please be aware of any COVID-19 restrictions which may be in place to protect the Norfolk Island community and visitors.
 Please refer to https://www.facebook.com/emergencymanagementnorfolkisland for the latest information and restrictions.

 The Kingston and Arthur’s Vale Historic Area (KAVHA) is a World Heritage site located on Norfolk Island.
 One of Australia’s most interesting and important heritage sites, KAVHA is a living showcase of Polynesian, convict and Pitcairn Islander history.